 We completely understand that you’re committed to attending your HIIT, barre and cardio dance classes throughout the week.
 The motivational instructors give you the right amount of energy to get through the next day, the friends you’ve made in class help you power up during those never-ending plank sessions, and the blast of endorphins at the end of class leave you feeling positive and ready to take on any challenge.
 However, as much as you love giving yourself an hour each day to focus on your physical health, it’s just as important to give your muscles a break.
 They deserve it, and frankly, they need it.

-Short answer: Yes, everyone needs a rest day.
-Long answer: The type of rest day you take depends on your training load.
+Yes, everyone needs a rest day.
+But, the type of rest day you take depends on your training load.
 If you’re new to the exercising game or are trying your hand in a completely new exercise routine, work in a rest day every third day.
 This means you’ll exercise for two days in a row and rest on the third.
 If you’re a more experienced exerciser, you can get by fitting in a rest day once a week.

 Now, what exactly should your rest days look like?
 While plopping on the couch and working in a good Netflix binge sounds utterly enjoyable, life doesn’t always work that way.
 Your dog needs a daily walk, your friend just asked to take a stroll around the park, and you actually need to haul a huge load of groceries up three sets of stairs.
 So much for a rest day, right?
 Not exactly.
 If you’re pushing yourself every day with high-intensity workouts, a casual walk is still considered rest.